Category Archives: Playing Cards

 You Know Uno, But Do You Know O’No?

 I’m sure you’ve all played Uno, which is more or less Crazy Eights with extra cards that do such things as reverse play and skip a person’s turn.
-It was invented in 1971 by a Hungarian barber, and I know … Continue reading
+It was invented in 1971 by a barber in Ohio (I’d previously … Continue reading

 Cats in Black